MicrosoftDocs/EMDocs/EMDocs/Solutions/issue-corp-devices.md

 ## Protect company data

 Intune protects company data through multiple technology layers.
 At the identity layer, conditional access protects access to services by only allowing access from managed and compliant devices.
-At the client application layer, mobile application management (MAM) protects data loss by preventing data from moving to nonprotected apps or storage locations—and by wiping data when a device is lost or stolen.
+At the client application layer, app protection policies protect against data loss by preventing data from moving to nonprotected apps or storage locations—and by wiping data when a device is lost or stolen.

 ### Enforce conditional access to company resources